Azure/Enterprise-Scale/docs/Deploy/discover-environment.md

-# Initialize Git With Current Azure configuration
+# Initialize Git with current Azure configuration

 This article explains how to perform a discovery of your existing Azure environment.
 Then, as part of the discovery process, your GitHub will reflect your current Azure environment consisting of Management Group, Subscriptions, Policy Definitions and Policy Assignments.

 ## Initialize existing environment

-Your repo should contain a GitHub Action [.github/workflows/azops.yml](../../.github/workflows/azops.yml) that can pull the current platform configuration state from Azure.
+Your repo should contain a GitHub Action [.github/workflows/azops-pull.yml](../../.github/workflows/azops-pull.yml) that can pull the current platform configuration state from Azure.

 Before invoking this action, [please ensure Actions are enabled for your repo](https://docs.github.com/en/github/administering-a-repository/disabling-or-limiting-github-actions-for-a-repository).